brianstorti/brianstorti.github.io/_posts/2015-01-10-understanding-ruby-idiom-map-with-symbol.md

 ## In case you don't know Ruby's `map`

-`map` is used to to execute a block of code for each element of a given `Enumerable` object, like an `Array`.
+`map` is used to execute a block of code for each element of a given `Enumerable` object, like an `Array`.
 Here's an example:

 ```ruby
 class Foo